School Procedures

 -

-2:15 pm.
-Please see calendars for early dismissal days.
+Friday@2:15 pm.
+Please see 2025-2026 HP website calendar or calendar on Parent Square for early dismissal days.

 -